 Kennedy Half Dollars have been struck in proof format for each year of the series, with the exception of 1965-1967 when special mint set coins were issued in place.
-As with the broader series, the proof coins were struck in different compositions as the silver content of the denomination was altered.
-Each proof coin was issued as part of a complete government issued proof set containing multiple denominations.
+The composition of the proof coins has varied over the years, as the silver content was phased out of the denomination than later as new silver collector versions were introduced.

 For the first year of issue, the 1964 Proof Kennedy Half Dollar was struck in 90% silver, the same composition as the circulating version of the coin.
-These coins were produced at the Philadelphia Mint.
+These coins were produced at the Philadelphia Mint without a mint mark.

 The next proof coins to be issued from 1968 to 1970 were struck in 40% silver, again matching the composition of the circulation strikes.
 Starting with 1968, all proof coin production would take place at the San Francisco Mint with coins bearing the “S” mint mark on the obverse